Chad Smith: Red Hot Chili Peppers (1988–present)

 In 1988, the Red Hot Chili Peppers were looking for a replacement for their drummer D.H.
 Peligro, who had recently been fired.
 Already into the process of working on their fourth studio album and hiring new guitarist John Frusciante the band held open auditions for a new drummer.
-Smith was one of the last drummers to audition for the band and the band felt that on looks alone, Smith would be the wrong fit as he looked more hair-metal than punk.
-Nonetheless, the band was blown away by his audition.
+Smith was the last drummer to audition for the band and the band felt that on looks alone, Smith would be the wrong fit as he looked more hair-metal than punk.
+Nonetheless, the band were impressed by his audition.
 Singer Anthony Kiedis admired Smith and found his persistence impressive.

-Smith joined the Chili Peppers in December 1988 and within a few months was recording his first album with the band, Mother's Milk.
-Smith reflected on joining the band in a 2012 interview by saying “I remember thinking, ‘Oh, cool, they have a record deal.
+Smith joined the Chili Peppers in December 1988.
+Within a few months, he was recording his first album with the band, Mother's Milk, which was released in 1989.
+Smith reflected on joining the band in a 2012 interview by saying "I remember thinking, 'Oh, cool, they have a record deal.
 Great!
 I'd love to be in a band that has a record deal.
 We started playing, and right away we just hit it off musically.
-I was like, ‘Man, this is a blast!
-These guys are great!’ ...
+I was like, 'Man, this is a blast!
+These guys are great!' ...
 We were just doing what we do.
 We just jammed, which is what we still do today.
-It's very similar.”

-After a successful worldwide tour in support of Mother's Milk the band released their debut for Warners, 1991's Blood Sugar Sex Magik which was hugely successful upon its release peaking at number three on the Billboard charts, and went on to sell 13 million copies worldwide.
-It went on to be nominated and win several awards and is listed on many critics lists of the best albums of the year.
-Shortly into the tour for the album, Frusciante quit the band in 1992 and was replaced by Arik Marshall for the remainder of the tour.
-Marshall was fired following the tour and briefly replaced by Jesse Tobias who was let go in favor of Dave Navarro in 1994.
-With Navarro, the band would release 1995's One Hot Minute.
-Navarro too would end up being fired in 1998 following the tour to support the album and replaced with a returning John Frusciante.
-With Frusciante back, the band released 1999's Californication, their biggest selling album to date.
-That album was followed by 2002's By the Way and 2006's Stadium Arcadium, the band's first number one album in the United States.
-Frusciante again quit the band in 2009 and was replaced by Josh Klinghoffer later that year.
-With Klinghoffer, the band released their tenth studio album (and Smith's seventh with the band), I'm with You in 2011.
+It's very similar."
+Smith has recorded ten albums with the band since 1989 with their most recent, Return of the Dream Canteen, being released in 2022.